steadylearner/faceio_example/README.md

 By the way, if you want to use Postgresql, you can refer to this blog post https://dev.to/steadylearner/how-to-set-up-postgresql-and-pgadmin-with-docker-51h

-Then, you can use this comamnd to make your first migraiton file for users we will use for the facial authentication app.
-It will create a create-user.js migraiton file at migrations folder.
+Then, you can use this commmand to make your first migration file for users we will use for the facial authentication app.
+It will create a create-user.js migration file at migrations folder.

 ```console